How does the Internet of Things impact ITAM?

 These devices have default passwords that cannot be edited, making them easy to control once the password has been hacked.
-While you may be totally unaware that any such devices on your network are being used for nefarious purposes, this is a problem that needs addressing and IT asset management (ITAM) can play a big part in this.
+Unfortunately, you may be totally unaware that any such devices on your network are being used for nefarious purposes.
+This is a problem that needs addressing and IT asset management (ITAM) can play a big part in this.

 Why IoT and ITAM are Important

-You may not think that this will affect you as an organization as most of the publicity for the IoT has been focused around consumer devices like being able to control your central heating from work.
-But, this is likely to change.
+You may not think that this will affect you as an organization, as most of the publicity for the IoT has been focused around consumer devices, such as being able to control your central heating from work.
+However, this is likely to change.

-There are many commercial applications of the IoT beginning to emerge from manufacturing to medical and transportation to media, and these will impact on how you manage IT assets within your organization, both now and in the future.
+There are many commercial applications of the IoT beginning to emerge from manufacturing to medical and transportation to media.
+Some of these will impact how you manage IT assets within your organization, both now and in the future.

 The example given is a prime case.
 Imagine having a number of assets on your network that can be easily taken control of by a third party.
 While the CCTV cameras were used to mount an attack external to who owned them, what would be the case if the device gave them a back-door access to your network?
 Are you prepared to react to such a security threat?